 As a growing number of Xarelto lawsuits continue to be filed in U.S. District Courts nationwide, a group of plaintiff attorneys, including attorney Michael Brady Lynch, Esq., of The Michael Brady Lynch Firm, are seeking to consolidated the federal cases before one judge for coordinated pretrial proceedings as part of an MDL, or Multi-District Litigation.

-The Michael Brady Lynch firm has several Xarelto bleeding cases filed in both state and federal court, including one case in the Southern District of Illinois.
-In total, there are currently at least 21 product liability lawsuits pending in 10 different federal district courts involving injuries or deaths associated with uncontrollable bleeding on Xarelto, a new generation anticoagulant that is used to prevent strokes among patients with atrial fibrillation and for prevention of blood clots.
+The Michael Brady Lynch firm has several Xarelto bleeding cases filed in both state and federal court.
+This includes one case in the Southern District of Illinois.
+In total, there are currently at least 21 product liability lawsuits pending in 10 different federal district courts.
+These involve injuries or deaths associated with uncontrollable bleeding on Xarelto.
+Xarelto is a new generation anticoagulant.
+Patients use the drug to prevent strokes among patients with atrial fibrillation.
+Also, it can prevent blood clots.

-As Xarelto injury lawyers continue to review and file additional cases, it is expected that several thousand cases may ultimately be brought in the coming months, all involving similar allegations that the manufacturers of the drug failed to provide adequate warnings about the risk of severe bleeding and the lack of an approved reversal agent.
+As Xarelto injury lawyers continue to review and file additional cases, they expect more several thousand cases in the coming months.
+These involve similar allegations.
+The manufacturers of the drug failed to provide adequate warnings about the risk of severe bleeding.
+Additionally, they failed to manufacturer an approved reversal agent.

-In a motion for transfer was filed late last week, plaintiffs have called on the U.S. Judicial Panel on Multidistrict Litigation (JPML) to centralize all cases before U.S. District Judge David R. Herndon in the Southern District of Illinois to reduce duplicative discovery into common issues, avoid conflicting rulings from different judges and to serve the convenience of the parties, witnesses and the courts.
+We filed a motion for transfer late last week.
+Plaintiffs have called on the U.S. Judicial Panel on Multidistrict Litigation (JPML) to centralize all cases before U.S. District Judge David R. Herndon.
+This will be in the Southern District of Illinois.
+We did this to reduce duplicative discovery into common issues.
+This avoids conflicting rulings from different judges.
+Also, it serves the convenience of the parties, witnesses, and the courts.

 Known as an MDL, such coordinated proceedings are common in complex pharmaceutical litigation, where a large number of lawsuits have been brought involving similar injuries associated with the same medication or product.